|

 Man as the center of the universe

 There could be a lesson in all this: We are not the reason for the universe.
 We are part of a very thin skin of a planet, and we should learn to live within it rather than believing that God will protect us no matter what we do.
-Rather than being the center, we are more like an infection of a remote particle of the universe!
+Rather than being the center, we are more like an infection of a remote particle of the universe.
 Rather than strutting as kings around whom the universe turns, we must accept our role in a limited environment, one that will not continuously expand to accommodate a continuously expanding population.

 The newness of Science

-The dysfunction is between the Nature of God and the conceit of man.
 Man has not quite become used to the idea that he is an animal.
-He is a confused super-animal and desperately clings to a faith in magic.

 The Science of Religion

+As we look at the history of understanding we can find that as far back as three thousand years ago rational people tried to test the repeatability and reliability of religion.
+In their minds, proper magic results followed properly performed rituals.
+If the desired results did not follow a given ritual, the belief was that the ritual was not done correctly.
+We see instances where the rituals are described in great detail; down to the type of cloth the priests wore.
+Their belief was that God was in direct control of man's destiny.
+They did not understand that God's control worked through the laws of conservation, entropy, and gravity, for instance.
 They believed that God would protect good people who went through the proper ceremonies of allegiance to him.
 The early people understood that there were times when things went well with them and they tried to record the situation accurately.
 When things went wrong, they believed that it was because they had sinned against God.
 They went back and examined their memories and records, and tried to compare what was happening during good times and bad times.
 Sometimes the differences eluded them, therefore, they concluded that they were in some way sinners unbeknownst to themselves.
 Another possibility that occurred to them was that something in their ceremony was not done properly and that undermined God's confidence in their discipline and allegiance, therefore, they were being punished and trained.
 They tried to do their rites exactly alike each time, being critical of mistakes and omissions.

 If the ancient religious writers would be asked if they believed in magic in the sense that they were ignoring the laws of Nature, they would have denied it.
 They thought their expectations were justified in reality.
 They never heard of the laws of conservation, entropy, and gravity, and to them events occurred according to God's will.
 It may be pointed out here that God's will is now understood to work through the laws of Nature.
 In other words God's will and the laws of Nature are equated.